 When students contravene the Code of Conduct, interfere with the rights of others, or with the learning environment, they will be subject to consequences that balance with the gravity of the offence.
 Consequences are determined by the individual situation and no two incidents are alike.
-Variables such as the age of the child, whether it is a repeat offence or the seriousness of the event all influence the potential consequence.
+Variables such as the age of the child, whether it is a repeat offence, or the seriousness of the event all influence the potential consequence.
 One or a combination of consequences are employed.
-Special considerations may apply to students with Special Needs if those students are unable to comply due to an intellectual, physical, sensory, emotional or behavioral disability.
+Special considerations may apply to students with special needs if those students are unable to comply due to an intellectual, physical, sensory, emotional, or behavioural disability.

-While discipline is progressive there are instances such as violence toward self or others, outright defiance and non-compliance or consistently disrupting the learning environment of others where a severe consequence is the initial consequence.
+While discipline is progressive there are instances such as violence toward self or others, outright defiance and noncompliance, or consistently disrupting the learning environment of others where a severe consequence is the initial consequence.
 Further, in relevant circumstances students may be subject to consequences prescribed in specific School Board Policies.

-RANGE OF CONSEQUENCES FOR INAPPROPRIATE BEHAVIOUR
+FOR INAPPROPRIATE BEHAVIOUR

 - Teacher conference with student

 - Principal conference with student

 - Parent contact/involvement

 - Removal from the classroom

 - Loss of privileges

 - Time out

 - Recess or lunch hour detention

-- Counseling
+- Counselling

 - Restitution

 - Restorative justice

 - In-school suspension

-- Out-of-school suspension

-- Behavior contract
+- Behaviour contract

 - Reduced day

-School officials may have the responsibility to advise other parties/agencies of serious breaches of the Code of Conduct (i.e. Parents, District Staff, RCMP, Ministry of Children and Family Development).
+School officials may have the responsibility to advise other parties/agencies of serious breaches of the Code of Conduct (i.e. parents, district staff, RCMP, Ministry of Children and Family Development).